citelao/sensible/vpn.md

 If you want to access content only available in a certain country, for example, you could use a VPN based in that country.

 <aside class="sidenote">
 Joan could set up her US-based router as a VPN for her Canadian cousins to watch American Netflix.
 Netflix would see their traffic as though it came from Joan's network.
-This would be illegal.
+This probably breaks the Netflix user agreement.
 </aside>

 VPNs also help companies with large internal networks (intranets).
 IT departments often set up Internet-facing VPN servers that also connect to their company's internal network.
 Employees can access internal services through the VPN as though they were at work.